MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The fifth script display the last 10 lines of a file

 The six script display the first 10 lines of etc/passwd

+The seventh script displays the third line of a file